4 Runner: Background

-Reunion and second disbanding
+Reunion, second disbanding, and second reunion

-In 2002, Chapman, Hilliard, and Morris re-united, with Michael Lusk becoming the group's third baritone vocalist.
+Chapman, Hilliard, and Morris re-established 4 Runner in 2003, with Michael Lusk becoming the group's third baritone vocalist.
 They released an a cappella rendition of the Christmas song "What Child Is This?" late that year.
 A second album, Getaway Car, was released in 2003, producing a No. 59 single on the country charts with "Forrest County Line".
 The title track was later released by both The Jenkins and Hall & Oates.
-4 Runner also provided background vocals on Craig Morgan's 2003 single "God, Family, and Country", which they also recorded on Getaway Car; also included on the album was the band's own version of "Love a Little Stronger".
+4 Runner also provided background vocals on Craig Morgan's 2003 single "God, Family, and Country", which they also recorded on Getaway Car; also included on the album was their own version of "Love a Little Stronger".
 Shortly after Getaway Car was recorded, a single called "We Will Hope With You" was released although it was never put on an album.

-4 Runner disbanded again after Getaway Car, and Morris, Simon, Lusk, and Hilliard became members of Loretta Lynn's road band.
-Crittenden is married to songwriter Pam "Sunny" Russ and is now a real estate agent in Missoula, Montana.
+4 Runner disbanded again after Getaway Car, and all four members joined Loretta Lynn's road band.
+Crittenden married songwriter Pam "Sunny" Russ and worked as a real estate agent in Missoula, Montana.

+In 2023, 4 Runner reunited a second time with Morris, Hilliard, Chapman, and Morris' son, Sam.
+The quartet released a new album Back Runnin' on March 31 of the same year through BFD/Audium Nashville.
+It includes re-recordings of "Cain's Blood" and "The House at the End of the Road", a track from their self-titled debut.
+Shortly after the album, Hilliard exited the group as well, with Jim Chapman's brother in law Herbie Chapman taking his place.